ayush2114/data-analyst-agent/README.md

 ## 🙏 Acknowledgments

+- Sammer Thakur for the original codebase this project is based on
 - Google for providing the Gemini API
 - The LangChain team for their excellent framework
 - All open-source contributors to the libraries used in this project